Literary Masters, Inc.

 person, this thing.
 I cannot be, but what if I am?

 I was a joke, something to laugh at.
 They laughed hard and good at my expense.
-They played their mind
+They played their

-but who is laughing now?
+with, but who is laughing now?

 All I wanted was to dream.
 Why was that so hard to believe?
 The stars were right there, dressed in